nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 ## QEMU virt machine

 Computers are composed of various devices: CPU, memory, network cards, hard disks, and so on.
-For example, although iPhone and Raspberry Pi use Arm CPUs, it's natural to consider them as different computers.
+For example, although iPhones and Raspberry Pis use Arm CPUs, it's natural to consider them as different computers.

 In this book, we support the QEMU `virt` machine ([documentation](https://www.qemu.org/docs/master/system/riscv/virt.html)) because: